Sharilee Swaity writes on family and marriage issues on her blog, Second Chance Love. She has written a book on the topic of remarriage.

 6. Let Go of the Ideal

 This ain't no Brady Bunch, and this ain't no fairytale.
 This was something I had to come to terms with, as a perpetual idealist.
 Being in a second marriage is not the ideal.
 Period.
-It will never ill be.
+It never will be.

 As little girls, none of us go to sleep dreaming about being someone's second wife.
 No, it's always us falling in love with a wonderful man, getting married, and having kids.
 A second wife, someone else's kids, and a divorce settlement were never in our dreams.

-Second marriages have built-in separation (kid that only belong to one of you, ex-partners, separate financial history and so on).
+Second marriages have built-in separation (kids that only belong to one of you, ex-partners, separate financial history and so on).
 Therefore, things that bring together are especially important!